lasere77/novarys/README.md

 <img src="README IMG/condition.png">

+### How to write/load the program in Novarys?
+Simply write the program in a text file and pass the file path as an argument to Novarys (./novarys.exe filePath).
+Please note that each instruction in the program must be separated by a space, a tab or a line feed.
+Please see the example (binary.nova).

 ---
 ## precision
 you will find in the Main.cpp file a signedNb variable if it is set to true then the numbers will be displayed as signed numbers and vice versa,